Blue Police

-The organization was officially dissolved and declared disbanded by the Polish Committee of National Liberation on 27 August 1944.
+The organization was officially dissolved and declared disbanded by the Polish Committee of National Liberation on 15 August 1944.
 After a review process, a number of its former members joined the new national policing structure, the Milicja Obywatelska (Citizens' Militia).
 Others were prosecuted after 1949 under Stalinism.

 Organization

 Along with the German army, a large number of police entered Poland in September 1939: 21 battalions of German police, 8,000 policemen conscripted directly into the army to strengthen the military police, as well as Einsatzgruppen.
-On October 4, Criminal Police (Kriminalpolizei; Kripo) forces from Berlin arrived in Warsaw with the task of taking control of the Polish police.
+On 4 October, Criminal Police (Kriminalpolizei; Kripo) forces from Berlin arrived in Warsaw with the task of taking control of the Polish police.
 In early November 1939, the Einsatzgruppen operating in Poland were transformed into the Security Police Command (Kommandeur der Sicherheitspolizei und des SD; KdS) and the Order Police Command (Kommandeur der Ordnungspolizei; KdO).
 After the establishment of the General Government, less than 5,000 Order Police (Ordnungspolizei; Orpo) were deployed on its territory.
 The Orpo was divided into the Protection Police (Schutzpolizei; Schupo) which stationed in cities, and the Gendarmerie (formed in summer 1940) stationing in villages and towns with a population of less than 5,000.
 In May 1940, the Special Service (Sonderdienst), a 2,500-member paramilitary organization made up of Volksdeutsche, many of whom spoke Polish, was established.

-On October 30, 1939, Higher SS and Police Leader in General Government Friedrich-Wilhelm Krüger ordered the mobilization of the pre-war Polish police into the service of the German authorities.
+On 30 October 1939, Higher SS and Police Leader in General Government Friedrich-Wilhelm Krüger ordered the mobilization of the pre-war Polish police into the service of the German authorities.
 The policemen were to report for duty or face severe punishment.
 The main reason for the restoration of the Polish police was the inability to maintain order under wartime conditions, the lack of knowledge of the Polish language by German policemen, as well as the undecided fate of the occupied Polish lands, the formation of the so-called residual state, Reststaat, was still under consideration.

-The police was finally formed on December 17, 1939 by order of Governor General Hans Frank.
+The police was finally formed on 17 December 1939, by order of Governor General Hans Frank.
 In January 1940, the manpower of the Blue Police amounted to more than 10,000 men, including 1173 criminal policemen.
 After verification and the removal of most senior officers, the newly created police force was subordinated to the KdO.
 The Polish Criminal Police (Polnische Kriminalpolizei) became a separate service, excluded from the Blue Police and subordinated to the German Kripo, and thus part of the Security Police.
 The Blue Police did not have a separate commander this role was de facto performed by its organizer Major Hans Köchlner, who was a supervisory officer over Polish Police in the staff of the Commander of the Order Police.
 Köchlner had a reputation as an expert on the Polish police, as he had served an internship with them in 1937.
 He was assisted by a liaison officer, Lt.
-Col. Roman Sztaba, who before the was the police commandant of the Wołyń voivodeship.
+Col. Roman Sztaba, who before the war was the police commandant of the Wołyń voivodeship.